Dr Emma Bramham

 Profile

-I am currently a lecturer in Applied Geophysics and Structural Geology within the Institute of Applied Geosciences.
+I am currently an Associate Professor of Geothermal Energy and Planetary Geoscience within the Institute of Applied Geosciences.
 My current research has two key focuses: geothermal energy across a range of low and high enthalpy settings and the potential for heat, cooling and energy storage in the subsurface and its potential role in the energy transition; volcanic systems and magmatically driven faulting both on Earth and on other planets such as Mars and Venus, using surface structures to model sub-surface systems and tectonic behaviour and understanding key similarities and differences across the range of terrestrial planets in our solar system.

 Prior to starting my lectureship, I completed my PhD (LiDAR and InSAR analysis of deformation in the Krafla rift zone, NE Iceland) at Leeds working with Profs.
 Tim Wright and Douglas Paton as part of the COMET+ Afar consortium.
 The project involved investigating post-rifting surface deformation in the active Krafla volcanic region in Iceland and understanding fault growth behaviour in the associated fissure swarm using a combination of InSAR, LiDAR and GPS data analysis.
 In turn, this followed on from a career as an offshore geophysicist, working in the North Sea, North Atlantic and the Gulf of Mexico, acquiring and processing 2D and 3D seismic surveys of the subsurface.